Accountability of Mission and Ongoing Assessment

 Within the past ten years, 86% of those enrolled in the Doctor of Ministry program were awarded the degree with an average GPA of 3.81.
 The DMin degree program requires that applicants are in full-time ministry for at least three years prior to admission.
 Thirty-nine percent (39%) of the graduates serve in ordained ministries, 23% in educational ministries, and 38% in parish, diocesan, and pastoral ministries.

 The effectiveness of an institution cannot be easily quantified.
 It must ultimately be measured in the generous, competent, committed lives of its graduates.
 The statistics given here seem to indicate that over the course of each degree program students grow personally and professionally.
-Further, they are eagerly welcomed as colleagues into the broader ministries of the Diocese of Cleveland.
-A 170-year tradition is a confirmation of the effectiveness of Saint Mary Seminary and Graduate School of Theology and a commitment to its future.
+Further, they are eagerly welcomed as colleagues into the broader ministries of the Diocese of Cleveland and beyond.
+A 175-year tradition is a confirmation of the effectiveness of Saint Mary Seminary and Graduate School of Theology and a commitment to its future.

 To learn more about the assessment plan and the effectiveness of the degree programs, contact Saint Mary Seminary and Graduate School of Theology, Director of Institutional Assessment.